tomhel/LocaleNumeric/README.md

 Digits(code)
 ```

-Create an instance by passing an ISO2 language and country code.
+Create an instance by passing an ISO2 language/country code to the constructor.

-* _code_ - the language and country code.
+* _code_ - the ISO2 language/country code.

 ```javascript
 var instance = new Digits("sv_SE");